 The best way to store curly hair extensions is to hang them on a hanger, cover them with a garment bag or a silk bag to reduce friction so they won’t get frizzy.
 Then hang them up in your closets.

-For curly human hair extensions, make sure you apply hair oil before storing them so these beautiful hairs will tangle less.
+For curly human hair extensions, no matter it’s deep waves, kinky twist, or any extensions that’s not straight, make sure you apply hair oil before storing them so these beautiful hairs will tangle less.

 Which Hair Extensions Last Longest?